ARJUNM12311/Data-Visualizations-Using-Power-BI/README.md

 # Power-BI
-The projects in this repo mainly focus on the below 3 vericals in power bi -> Data Transformation
+The projects in this repo mainly focus on the below 3 vericals in power bi.

+-> Data Transformation
 -> Data Modelling (star and snowflake schema)
 -> Data Visualization